Gracia Lanza is a postdoctoral fellow with specialization on environmental and resource economics.

 Jorge Rivera is an Associate Professor of Strategic Management and Public Policy at George Washington University.
 Currently, he is also a Visiting Research Fellow at CATIE in Costa Rica.

-Salvatore Di Falco is Professor in Environmental Economics, Economics Department at the University of Geneva and Research Associate at the Grantham Research Institute on Climate Change and th
+Salvatore Di Falco is Professor in Environmental Economics, Economics Department at the University of Geneva and Research Associate at the Grantham Research Institute on Climate Change and the

 Lizette Delgado provides administrative and secretarial support to the Environment for Development Initiative Central America.

-Róger Madrigal is a senior research fellow at EfD-CA. He received his Ph.D. from the University of Freiburg in Germany.
+Róger Madrigal is Center Director and Senior research fellow at EfD-CA. He received his Ph.D. from the University of Freiburg in Germany.
 His Ph.D. dissertation is titled “Collective action towards the use and management of natural resources in Costa Rica”.
+He is the academic coordinator of the M.Sc Program in Economics, Development and Climate Change at Tropical Agricultural Research and Higher Education Center (CATIE).
+His current research deals with community-based management of water resources in the face of climate change.

 Fredrik Carlsson is a professor of economics at the Department of Economics, University of Gothenburg.